filipsPL/NCN-github-OA/README.md

 <br />

-4. Connect Zenodo with GitHub (or vice versa) as [described here](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content).
+4. Connect Zenodo to GitHub (or vice versa) as [described here](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content).
    - Your GitHub settings will be available at [https://zenodo.org/account/settings/github/](https://zenodo.org/account/settings/github/).
    - Enable the integration by switching the repository on:<br />
 ![](obrazki/image-2023-01-02-11-50-58.png)